dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 ## Signatories

-The list of all Members who have signed and are bound by this DPL Agreement can be found (here)[].
+The list of all Members who have signed and are bound by this DPL Agreement can be found within the Dreamcatcher (here)[].

-Any Dreamcatcher Contract that references this Agreement includes all clauses in this Agreement, and is bound by the signatories of that Contract.
+Any Dreamcatcher Contract that references this Agreement includes all clauses in this Agreement, and is bound by the signatories of both the Members' List within the Dreamcatcher and any executed paper/pdf copy.

 ## Definitions